 Both programs utilize differing "phase systems" to guide participants through the program.
 In order to graduate from the programs, participants must successfully complete every phase.
-Both Dunn and Rock County's programs continue to work to improve their phases to better serve their participants, however no major changes were made to either programs' phase requirements in 2021.
-The phases can be found in Appendix 3.
+Both Dunn and Rock County's programs continue to work to improve their phases to better serve their participants, and both programs updated the phase systems they use.
+Dunn County's updated phase system can be found in Table 4.
+The new phase system provides more specifics on the length of each phase.